. ,

 Featured Posts

-Over 50% of physicians feel underpaid, reveals G-Med survey
+Over 50% of physicians feel underpaid a G-Med Poll reveals

 G-Med has conducted poll exclusively for physicians to gain insight into physician satisfaction with their current income.
 The poll included 336 physicians who were asked whether they believed they were being paid what they're worth.
 According to the results, over 50% of physicians did not feel that they were being paid what they deserved, with only 20% stating that they were content with their current income.
 Additionally, 20% of the respondents believed they could earn more if they worked in a different country, which could indicate that there are significant pay disparities in different regions of the world.
 Moreover, 4% of physicians reported that they earned more before the COVID-19 pandemic, which suggests that the pandemic may have had an adverse impact on physicians' salaries.